 C405.4 Horticultural lighting.
 Permanently installed luminaires shall have a photosynthetic photon efficacy of not less than 1.7 μmol/J for horticultural lighting in greenhouses and not less than 1.9 μmol/J for all other horticultural lighting.
 Luminaires for horticultural lighting in greenhouses shall be controlled by a device that automatically turns off the luminaire when sufficient daylight is available.
-Luminaires for horticultural lighting shall be controlled by a device that automatically turns off the luminaire when sufficient daylight turns off the luminaire at specific programmed times.
+Luminaires for horticultural lighting shall be controlled by a device that automatically turns off the luminaire at specific programmed times.